openregister/openregister-java/README.md

 You can spin up a local copy of `openregister-java` using Docker with the following:

-    ./run-application.sh
+    ENVIRONMENT=alpha ./run-application.sh

-This will build the application from source (inside a container), start and configure Postgres, and run the application (listens on `127.0.0.1:8080`).
-To load some sample data:

-    ./load-school-data.sh
+This will do the following in Docker containers:

+- build the application from source.
+- start and configure the DB.
+- run the "basic" registers: register, field and datatype with data cloned from the specified phase (listens on `127.0.0.1:8081`).
+- run a register configured with `config.docker.register.yaml` (listens on `127.0.0.1:8080`).

+### Experimenting locally

+If you want to view/change the basic registers you can do that by sending requests to `127.0.0.1:8081` with an appropriate `Host` header:

+    curl 127.0.0.1:8081/records -H "Host: field"

+If the basic registers change you can restart your register so that it sees the changes:

+    docker restart openregister-register

 ## Development